50 million people stuck in ‘modern slavery’: UN

 “Nothing can justify the persistence of this fundamental abuse of human rights.”

-It is a long-term problem, the report cautioned, with estimates indicating entrapment in forced labour can last years and forced marriage is often “a life sentence”.
+It is a long-term problem, the report cautioned, with estimates indicating entrapment in forced labour can last years while forced marriage is often “a life sentence”.

 Women and children are by far the most vulnerable.